triton-inference-server/server/docs/examples/jetson/README.md

 # Using Triton Inference Server as a shared library for execution on Jetson

 This project demonstrates how to run C API applications using Triton Inference Server as a shared library.
 We also show how to build and execute such applications on Jetson.

 ### Prerequisites

 * JetPack >= 4.6
 * OpenCV >= 4.1.1
 * TensorRT >= 8.0.1.6

-_NVIDIA internal:_ the versions will be updated accordingly.

 ### Installation